t4khosu/JS13K-2023/ideas.md

 * Could be any battle, see wiki list
 * tower defense or a mini strategy game

+## Medieval Bitlife
+* Similar to the original [Bitlife](https://bitlifeonline.com/) but in Medieval times
+* Would be a highly frustrating game but an interesting learning experience

 ## Catharian
 * You play a catharian
 * The catholic church wants to kill you